Sika deer: Behavior

 Sika deer can be active throughout the day, though in areas with heavy human disturbance, they tend to be nocturnal.
 Seasonal migration is known to occur in mountainous areas, such as Japan, with winter ranges being up to 700 m lower in elevation than summer ranges.

 Lifestyles vary between individuals, with some occurring alone while others are found in single-sex groups.
 Large herds gather in autumn and winter.
 Males spend most years alone occasionally forming herds together.
 Females with fawns only form herds during birthing season.
 The sika deer is a highly vocal species, with over 10 individual sounds, ranging from soft whistles to loud screams.

 Sika males are territorial and keep harems of females during their rut, which peaks from early September through November, but may last well into the winter.
 Territory size varies with habitat type and size of the buck; strong, prime bucks may hold up to 2 ha.
 Territories are marked by a series of shallow pits or "scrapes", which is digging holes (up to 1.6 m in wide and 0.3 m in deep) with forefeet or antlers, into which the males urinate and from which emanates a strong, musky odor.
 Fights between rival males for territorial disputes, which occur by using hooves and antlers, are sometimes fierce and long and may even be fatal.

 The gestation period lasts for seven months.
 Hinds (does) give birth to a single fawn, weighing 4.5 to 7 kg, which is nursed for up to ten months.
 The mother hides her fawn in thick undergrowth immediately after giving birth, and the fawn stays very quiet and still while it waits until the mother returns to nurse it.
 The fawn becomes independent 10 to 12 months after birth, and attains sexual maturity at 16 to 18 months in both sexes.
 The average lifespan is 15 to 18 years in captivity, although one case is recorded as living 25 years and 5 months.

 The sika deer may interbreed with the red deer, the closest relative; hybrid descendants may have adaptive advantages over purebred relatives.

-In Nara Prefecture, Japan, the deer are also known as "bowing deer", as they bow their heads before being fed special called "deer cookies" (鹿せんべい, shika senbei).
-However, deer bow heads to signal that they are about to headbutt.
+In Nara Prefecture, Japan, the deer are also known as "bowing deer", as they have learned to bow their heads before being fed special called "deer cookies" (鹿せんべい, shika senbei).
+However, deer also bow their head to signal that they are about to headbutt.
 Therefore, when a human "bows" to a deer, the deer may take it as a challenge, and will assume the same stance before charging and attempting to headbutt the person.
 Deer headbutt both for play and to assert dominance, as do goats.
-Sika deer are found throughout the city of Nara and its many parks and temples like Tōdai-ji, as they are considered to be the messengers of the Shinto gods.
+Sika deer are found throughout the city of Nara and its many parks like Nara Park and temples like Tōdai-ji, as they are considered to be the messengers of the Shinto gods.